Singing is done with both the body and the mind

 Venue: Member's home

 Members talk about the books they have been reading.
 No set book.
 Books are often shared.
 The discussion about a book often triggers wider discussion on topical issues.
+This course is full but another group may be started if there is enough interest.

 Leader: Sally Horan, [email protected] (232 6006)